 In the end, it is important to realize that our parents or caregivers were all doing the best they could at their own level of consciousness.
 We are not responsible for any of their actions, failings or neglect.

 By being honest with ourselves about our past and present, taking responsibly for our actions, and moving towards resolving them in our subconscious by using this positive therapeutic experience, we can heal deep wounds and make huge strides in becoming our bests selves.

 "It's been incredibly transformational, and I've been in talk therapy for years.
 It was a much more comfortable situation and I wasn't so guarded and could listen to my inner voice.
 I've found that each session of Inner Child Work is equivalent to about 6 months of talk therapy!" -J.B Seal Beach

-*Inner Child work takes place over several sessions.
+*The Inner Child Series takes place over 8 sessions.
 Please ask for details.